• Epidemiology

 5. Respiratory therapy equipment

-6. Showers or water faucets
+6. Showers, shower heads or water faucets

 7. Whirlpools

-8. Aeorsolized mist (hot tubs, decorative fountains)
+8. Aeorsolized mist (hot tubs, decorative fountains, market produce mist machines)

 3. Incubation